emmalexandria/tailthemes/README.md

 Tailthemes is a fully typed TailwindCSS plugin making it effortless to switch between themes in TailwindCSS.
 Any part of the configuration can be themed, from colours to border radius to stroke width.

+*Note: Some of this project is shamelessly stolen from the similar [tw-colors](https://github.com/L-Blondy/tw-colors)*

 ## Features

 - **Typed** — Create a schema for your themes to ensure they all implement the same variables, and get full intellisense while writing them.